 “The Cruyff Court offers the community of Everton a playfield that stimulates physical activity, but it is designed to be so much more than just a football pitch.
 It is a place where pupils learn about respect, responsibility and integration through sports.”

 Cruyff Court Everton was funded by the Johan Cruyff Foundation, Everton Football Club, The People’s Postcode Lottery, UEFA, Philips Lighting, David Thomas Legacy and Football Aid.

 Richards House Hospice (West Ham United 2002 - 2009) - £30,132

 West Ham United's grants from 2002 to 2009 have supported Richards House, a purpose built children’s hospice in East London.
 They have used their grants to help fund a variety of positions including palliative care nurses and play workers.

-We received the following from Richards House after they received their 2009 grant: "On behalf of everyone at Richard House, thank you so much for your cheque of £3,094 toward the cost of a play and care worker.
+"On behalf of everyone at Richard House, thank you so much for your cheque of £3,094 toward the cost of a play and care worker.
 We are extremely grateful for your continued support.
-I think the work Field of Dreams is doing ... is highly commendable.
-We are happy to be a part of this" Karen Duncan, Trust Fundraiser.
+I think the work Field of Dreams is doing is highly commendable.
+We are happy to be a part of this" Karen Duncan, Trust Fundraiser, Richards House.